 “Educating Minds to Change Lives”

-The Africana Studies Council, an official standing committee of the Department, serves the purpose of promoting the intellectual and social welfare of students who are declared program majors or minors, or those who have demonstrated an interest in the discipline.
+The Africana Studies Council, an official standing committee of the Department, serves the purpose of promoting the study of peoples of African descent by broadening the educational and cultural experiences of students in all majors and those who demonstrate an interest in the discipline.

-2018-19 Board Members
+2021-22 Board Members

-Vice President: Damarius Johnson
+Vice President: Anna Green